 Its reputation as supporting a healthy inflammation response contributes to its use in the treatment of various skin conditions such as eczema, psoriasis and even leprosy.
 It nurtures healthy connective tissue growth and hyaluronidase and chondroitin sulfate formation, thus applying a balancing effect where needed.

-Gotu Kola is also utilized to support a healthy fever response and digestive and urinary tract function.
+Gotu Kola is also utilized to support optimal body temperature and digestive and urinary tract function.
 It encourages optimum brain health, supporting healthy levels of GABA in the brain.
 This has also been found to promote emotional wellbeing.
 In India, it is used as a nourishing and restorative tonic for the nervous system.